-10th Annual Spring Into Summer
+11th Annual Spring Into Summer

-Students, together with their families and friends, attended the 10th Annual Spring Into Summer Banquet on April 17, 2013.
-UT alumna Dr. Patrice McClellan, assistant professor of leadership at Lourdes University, addressed the crowd on the importance of networking and building long-lasting mutually beneficial relationships for first-generation students.
-Graduating seniors addressed the audience and reflected on their experiences at UT as members of the TRIO program.
-More than 50 students were honored for their academic success during the 2012 calendar year.
+Students, together with their families and friends, attended the 11th Annual Spring Into Summer banquet on April 16, 2014.
+UT Success Coach Jose Rosales addressed the group on succeeding as a first generation college student and never giving up.
+Graduating seniors addressed the audience and reflected on their experiences at UT as members of the SSS program.
+More than 50 students were honored for their academic success during the 2013 calendar year.